onx001/tp/docs/UserGuide.md

 **A**: ChessMaster does not come with an internal timer.
 However, you are able to use your own chess timer or stopwatch to simulate timed games.

+**Q**: Can I draw by repeating moves?

+**A**: ChessMaster does not currently support draws by repetition.
+However, you can use the `abort` command to end the game.
+Alternatively, you can maneuver the game to a draw by stalemate, where neither party can move without being in check.

 ## Command Summary

 | Action        | Format                             |